Puritanism and Individuality

 Puritan society required that its members follow strict guidelines of social order.
 These rigid rules of conduct helped the Puritans endure the persecution they faced in Europe and, after they came to America, created a close-knit community able to withstand the harsh weather and Native American attacks common to New England in the 17th century.
 But communities that focus primarily on social order leave no room for personal freedom.
-Those who think or act independently…(read full theme analysis)
+Those who think or act independently…read analysis of Puritanism and Individuality

 In The Crucible, neighbors suddenly turn on each other and accuse people they've known for years of practicing witchcraft and devil-worship.
 The town of Salem falls into mass hysteria, a condition in which community-wide fear overwhelms logic and individual thought and ends up justifying its own existence.
 Fear feeds fear: in order to explain to itself why so many people are afraid, the community begins to believe that the fear must have legitimate origins.